Need to create a drop-down list in Excel? If so, I’ll show you the steps to create a drop-down list in Excel 2016.

 (5) Select the ‘List‘ option from the drop-down menu:

-(6) Press the “Up” arrow in order to define the location where the values for the drop-down list can be taken:
+(6) Press on the “Up” arrow in order to specify the location where the values for the drop-down list can be taken:

 (7) You’ll now need to switch to Sheet2 (as your values for the drop-down list are located in that sheet):

-(8) Once in Sheet2, select the range of cells (i.e., the range A1 to A5) where the values for the drop-down list are located.
+(8) Once in Sheet2, select the range of cells of A1 to A5 where the values for the drop-down list are located.